tathagata/EpicLogAnalysis/README.md

 ## Epic Operational Intelligence Battle: SumoLogic vs Splunk Storm vs Loggly vs Logstash vs ...

-How beneficial is opeartional analytics?
+How beneficial is operational analytics?
 While I do understand the help to DevOps, what benefit does it bring to the business and more importantly the customer?
-It surely must be beneficial as this space is as crowded as the bazars of India - Splunk is probably the most well known company, but companies like SumoLogic, PaperTrail, Loggly, Logarythm, and even the free and open source alternative Logstash are being heavily used and many of them deifnitely have paying customers.
+It surely must be beneficial as this space is as crowded as the bazars of India - Splunk is probably the most well known company, but companies like SumoLogic, PaperTrail, Loggly, Logarythm, and even the free and open source alternative Logstash are being heavily used and many of them definitely have paying customers.

 I looked around for some data to compare them, but there was nothing good.
 So, I started to test them out.
 I begin with SumoLogic